nbswords/Ranking-Titanic-with-Recursive-Feature-Elimination/README.md

 # Ranking-Titanic-with-Recursive-Feature-Elimination
 A practice of Recursive Feature Elimination (RFE) using Titanic dataset.

-Recommend to download it and run on your jupyter notebook for the preview of notebook on github is suckkkkkk.
+Recommending you to download it and run on your jupyter notebook for the preview of notebook on github is suckkkkkk.

 # Data
 Titanic dataset